hashicorp/serf/website/source/docs/agent/rpc.html.markdown

     {"Key": "5K9OtfP7efFrNKe5WCQvXvnaXJ5cWP0SvXiwe0kkjM4="}
 ```

-The `Key` must be 32 bytes of base64-encoded data.
+The `Key` should be 32 bytes of base64-encoded data. `24` and `16` bytes are also accepted, but 32 bytes are recommended for improved security.
 This value can be generated
 using the [keygen command](/docs/commands/keygen.html).

 Once invoked, this method will begin broadcasting the new key to all members in